Debt Guaranteed by the Company

 (3)Principal and interest due monthly with remaining principal due at maturity.

-Maturities and principal amortization of the existing long-term debt as of March 31, 2023 for the next five years and thereafter are as follows (in thousands):
+Maturities of the existing long-term debt as of September 30, 2022 for the next five years and thereafter are as follows (in thousands):

 We have considered our short-term (one year or less from the date of filing these financial statements) liquidity needs and the adequacy of our estimated cash flows from operating activities and other financing sources to meet these needs.
 These other sources include but are not limited to: existing cash, ongoing relationships with certain financial institutions, our ability to sell debt or issue equity subject to market conditions and proceeds from the potential sale of non-core assets.
 We believe that we have access to the necessary financing to fund our short-term liquidity needs.